nayanajain/Love-Calculator-Application/README.md

 - Cookies
 - ModelAttribute
 - InitBinders and so on.

-I have used java based configuration to configure the project.
-The project also sends the mail to the requested mailId.
-It is a fun- application which calculates whether the couple are in love or just friends.
+i) I have used java based configuration to configure the project. ii) The project also sends the mail to the requested mailId. iii) It is a fun- application which calculates whether the couple are in love or just friends.